 Setting the Blood Pressure

 Continuing to abuse the “Good Request” Button, we change things once again, this time calling the new function.
-Keep in mind that these are both async methods, and the way we implement it here is not necessarily the best way, as there is no guarantee which one reaches the API first, and they both rely on the processGETData() in the APIClient to handle the response.
-This function is in ViewController.swift:
+Keep in mind that these are both async methods, and the way we implement them here is not necessarily the best way, as there is no guarantee which one reaches the API first, and they both rely on the processGETData() in the APIClient to handle the response.
+This function is in ViewController.swift.

 @IBAction func clickButton() { logger.logEvent("=== Good Request ===") // api.getData(APIService.GOOD_JSON) // TEST CALL api.getData(APIService.USER, id: "-", urlSuffix: NSArray(array: ["profile"])) labelButton.setTitle("Good Request Sent", forState: UIControlState.Normal) }